bytecodealliance/regalloc2/doc/DESIGN.md

 bundle overlap, and (ii) no liveranges within a vreg overlap.
 These are extremely important and we rely on them implicitly in many places.

-The live-range lists in bundles and vregs, and use-lists in ranges, have various sorting invariants as well.
+The live-range vectors in bundles and vregs, and use-vectors in ranges, have various sorting invariants as well.
 These invariants differ according to the phase of the allocator's computation.
 First, during live-range construction, live-ranges are placed into vregs in reverse order (because the computation is a reverse scan) and uses into ranges in reverse order; these are sorted into forward order at the end of live-range computation.
-When bundles are first constructed, their range lists are sorted, and they remain so for the rest of allocation, as we need for interference testing.
+When bundles are first constructed, their range vectors are sorted, and they remain so for the rest of allocation, as we need for interference testing.
 However, as ranges are created and split, sortedness of vreg ranges is *not* maintained; they are sorted once more, in bulk, when allocation is done and we start to